Gregwar/gregwar.github.io/_posts/2020-12-14-speedup-pio-mbed-and-dfu-util.markdown

 ### Step 4: override PlatformIO's dfu-util

-Again, there might be cleaner ways to do that, but you can simply copy the `dfu-util` you just built over PlatformIO's one:
+Again, there might be cleaner ways to do that, but you can simply copy the `dfu-util` program you just built over PlatformIO's one:

 ```